manjunath1103/odin-recipies/README.md

 # odin-recipies
-Project : Odin-Recepies using Basic HTML
+Project : Odin-Recepies using Basic HTML and CSS

+Project shows the recepies of differnt food.

-Built this using basic html tags, list, image and link concepts
+Built this using basic html tags, list, image and link concepts.
+And basic CSS border, margin, font, text.